PXL-3TIN-FullStackJava-Resources/template-frontend-h4-databinding-lab/README.md

     this.confession.department = '';
   }

    addNew(): void{
-    let newConfession = new Confession(this.confession.post, this.confession.department, this.
+    let newConfession: Confession = new Confession(this.confession.post, this.confession.department, this.confession.author);
     console.log(newConfession);
     alert("Added confession!");
     this.resetForm();